ScalaIO/scala.io_web_main/src/faq.md

 <em>Will there be something special for the Scala User Groups?</em>
 ---------------------------

-We would love to organise a special meetup at Scala.IO with all Scala User Groups.
+We would love to organise a special meetup at ScalaIO with all Scala User Groups.
 If you’re interested or want to propose a funky idea, feel free to contact us at [sug@scala.io](mailto:sug@scala.io).

 <em>How do you spend the money?</em>
 ---------------------------